Diamond Sunrise

 • Suspend any article of this constitution

-Removal: The [XIV] may be removed by a 2/3 vote of all Level 6 or higher members.
+Removal: The [XIV] may be removed by a 2/3 vote of all Level 6 or higher members in active standing.
 A removal vote may be called by any two Level 7 or higher members or any three Level 6 or higher members.
 The [XIV] is given the opportunity to address the High Council before the vote.
 Removal is immediate upon passage.
 A new election is held within 30 days.

-Election Failure: If no candidate achieves the required 2/3 majority in a [XIV] election, or if no candidates stand, the most senior Level 8 member serves as Acting [XIV] with full [XIV] powers for up to 6 months while a new election is organized.
-If no Level 8 member exists, the most senior Level 7 member serves.
+Election Failure: If no candidate achieves the required 2/3 majority in a [XIV] election, or if no candidates stand, the most senior Level 8 member who did not stand as a candidate in the failed election serves as Acting [XIV] with full [XIV] powers for up to 6 months while a new election is organized.
+If no non-candidate Level 8 member is available, the most senior Level 7 member serves.
+If no Level 7 member is available, the Founder serves as Acting [XIV].
 A second election must be held within the 6-month period.
+Failed candidates may stand again in the second election.

 Section 6: Title Accumulation and Identity